 When Did F1 Start?

-Formula 1, often called the peak of car racing, officially began with the first FIA Formula 1 World Championship in 1950.
-But to really see where it started, you need to look back at European Grand Prix racing in the 1920s and 1930s.
+Formula 1's World Championship officially began in 1950, but the roots of the sport reach back to the European Grand Prix races of the 1920s and 1930s.
 The sport we know today, with shared rules and fans all over the world, grew directly out of those exciting pre-war races.

 The word "Formula" means a fixed set of rules that every car and driver must follow, covering things like car design, engine size, and which parts can be used.
 The "1" shows that it is the highest level of this kind of racing.